ourpalace/ourcord/CONTRIBUTING.md

 ## 9. Code review process

-> _This section explain how a contribution gets accepted after it’s been submitted._
+> _This section explains how a contribution gets accepted after it’s been submitted._

 The ourcord team looks at PRs on a regular basis.
 It will depend on factors like _activity_ and _quality_.
 After we requested feedback, we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity at all.